arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_database_target_version.md

 @startDocuBlock get_admin_database_target_version
 @brief returns the version of the database.

-@RESTHEADER{GET /_admin/database/target-version, Return the required version of the database, RestAdminDatabaseHandler}
+@RESTHEADER{GET /_admin/database/target-version, Return the required version of the database, getDatabaseVersion}

 @RESTDESCRIPTION
 Returns the database version that this server requires.